MelissaPabst/SavvyDAPython/Week1/Class1-IntroAndNumpyPrimer.md

 ```

 We can also use a "random" number generator to create a list.
-Numpy has a "pseudorandom" number generator.
+NumPy has a "pseudorandom" number generator.
 Pseudorandom means it is not truly random and the data set is generated off of a written algorithm.
 To generate truly random numbers, you would need a data set of truly random numbers and run an algorithm based on that set of numbers.

 Generate a random integer from 0 to 100 using randint():